rachel-o-donnell/Mythology-Quiz/README.md

 game panel was pushed down so there was a space on top no matter how many hides I addded.
 Removed justify-content on name-area (need to add listener) then styled.s

+Font awesome icon missing when You input username - Had to take it out of the text area

+redesign username to initials instead as a name pushed the game panel to be too crowded on a mobile device.

+surrounded icon and li partners in game panel with containers to style side by side but still separated out n the screen.
 ---

 ## RESOURCES USED: